-Figure 6: Example - BY.SCHULZ seat Speedlifter Twist Pro SDS
+Figure 5: Example - BY.SCHULZ seat Speedlifter Twist Pro SDS

-Adjusting the height and stem angle increase riding comfort as different riding positions can be adopted on longer rides.
+Adjusting the height and stem angle increase ride comfort as different riding positions can be adopted on longer rides.
 The twist function saves space when parking.

-Figure 7: Twist function, using BY.SCHULZ as an example
+Figure 6: Twist function, using BY.SCHULZ as an example

-3.5.2.5 Handlebars
+3.3.2.5 Handlebars

 The pedelec is steered using the handlebars.
-The handlebars are used to support the upper body and are used to mount operating and display components (see Section 3.4.1).
+The handlebars are used to support the upper body and is the mount for operating and display components (see Section 3.5.1).

-Figure 8: Handlebar dimensions
+Figure 7: Handlebar dimensions